o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation/procedures/_index.md

 ---
-description: ' Learn the basic procedures to create realistic-looking dynamic vegetation in Open 3D Engine. '
+linkTitle: Procedures
 title: Dynamic vegetation procedures
-weight: 200
+description: Learn the basic procedures to create realistic-looking dynamic vegetation in Open 3D Engine.
 ---

 Creating realistic dynamic vegetation in O3DE starts with a few basic procedures that you can follow up with endless customizations.